RavidPony/LeetCode-SQL/Average Salary: Departments VS Company/Description.md

-# Average Salary: Departments VS Company
+# Average Salary: Departments VS Company - HARD

+Load the database file [SQL_Schema.sql](SQL_Schema.sql) to localhost MySQL.
+Relevant tables will be created in the LeetCode database.

 ## Description

 Given two tables as below, write a query to display the comparison result (higher/lower/same) of the average salary of employees in a department to the company's average salary.

-Load the database file [SQL_Schema.sql](SQL_Schema.sql) to localhost MySQL.
-Relevant tables will be created in the LeetCode database.
 ```
 mysql < db.sql -uroot -p
 ```